 The violent threats against journalists and elected officials, including Michigan Gov. Gretchen Whitmer, Georgia Secretary of State Brett Raffensperger and state Rep. Cynthia A. Johnson (D-Detroit), should be understood to be part of this insurrection.
 The fascist impulse is to remove those standing in the way of the white ethnostate they seek — whether by forcing good people to quit or holding televised show trials and executions.

 It’s also not clear that any of this is over.
 On right-wing social media — where far-right extremism has been nurtured and flourished for more than a decade while tech companies raked in billions — activists are openly plotting more violence before Biden’s inauguration.

 As several historians have pointed out, failed coups usually followed by successful ones.
-Our democracy is still in grave danger, which is why there must be swift and certain accountability — and not just for those who desecrated our Capitol and murdered Officer Brian Sicknick.
+Our democracy is still in grave danger, which is why there must be swift and certain accountability — and not just for those who desecrated our Capitol and left Officer Brian Sicknick dead.

 Trump must be impeached and removed, so he can never run again — something that is possible if enough Republican senators do the right thing.
 The U.S. senators and majority of U.S. House members who tried to overthrow the government should also be bounced out on their ears because endangering your colleagues’ lives is crossing a bright red line.

 At the very least, we cannot acquiesce to GOP lawmakers’ darkly farcical demands that we just turn the page from sedition and call out their claims that Democrats are being petty and partisan as the fascist-sympathizing claptrap that it is.

 We, of course, got a preview of all this when GOP officials attacked Whitmer this fall for being too partisan in her criticism of Trump for encouraging extremists who allegedly plotted assassinate her, blow up the Capitol and spark a civil war.